zonika/ruby-refactoring-web-0715-public/README.md

 - Read why refactoring is important in the README below!
 - Review the `lib/dog.rb` file.
-- Refactor the commented logic in the `lib/dog.rb` file, and make the RSpec tests pass!
+- Refactor the commented logic in the `lib/dog.rb` file, and make the Learn tests pass!
 - Ensure that the `:run` method is called on the Owner class in `config/environment.rb`.

 ## Why is Refactoring Important?